Availability & SLA

 - Reporting cadence

-- Monthly numbers are published with each changelog entry; per-incident detail is published on the live status feed in the footer.
+- Monthly numbers are published with each changelog entry; per-incident detail is published on the status page linked from the footer.

 Failover behavior